The local-LLM vocabulary

 Parameters and "B"

 A parameter is one number stored inside the model.
-A "weight," in the same family.
-A modern LLM has billions of them, hence "8B" (8 billion) or "70B" (70 billion).
-The number tells you two practical things:
+A weight is the same idea, same family.
+A modern LLM has billions of them, which is where "8B" (8 billion) and "70B" (70 billion) come from.
+That count tells you two practical things.

-- How much disk and memory it needs.
-At 16-bit precision, parameters × 2 bytes.
-So 8B at FP16 is roughly 16GB on disk.
-At 4-bit quantization, parameters × 0.5 bytes , about 4GB.
+First, how much disk and memory it needs.
+At 16-bit precision it's parameters times 2 bytes, so 8B at FP16 is roughly 16GB on disk.
+At 4-bit quantization it's parameters times 0.5 bytes, about 4GB.

-- How smart it is, very roughly.
-A 70B model has about 9x more parameters than an 8B, so more capacity to encode patterns.
-The ratio is not linear with intelligence (a well-trained 8B beats a poorly-trained 70B), but within the same model family, bigger is sharper.
+Second, how smart it is, very roughly.
+A 70B model has about 9x more parameters than an 8B, so more room to encode patterns.
+The catch is that the ratio isn't linear with intelligence.
+A well-trained 8B beats a poorly-trained 70B.
+But inside the same model family, bigger is sharper.

 Dense vs Mixture-of-Experts

-- Dense.
-Every parameter fires on every token.
-Llama 3.x 8B is dense , all 8B parameters are computed for every token you generate.
-Simple, predictable, fits any runtime.
+Dense means every parameter fires on every token.
+Llama 3.x 8B is dense, so all 8B parameters get computed for every token you generate.
+Simple, predictable, runs anywhere.

-- Mixture-of-Experts (MoE).
-The model has many "experts," each a sub-network.
-A router picks a small subset for each token.
-Total parameters is huge, but only a fraction (the "active" parameters) computes per token.
+Mixture-of-Experts (MoE) is different.
+The model holds many "experts," each one a sub-network, and a router picks a small subset for each token.
+Total parameters can be enormous, but only a fraction (the "active" parameters) actually computes per token.

-For local use, dense is usually what you want.
-MoE files are huge to download and need lots of RAM/VRAM to load, even though the inference itself is cheap.
-A 14B dense model fits easily on a 16GB GPU; a 200B MoE doesn't, regardless of how few active parameters it has.
+For running things locally, dense is usually what you want.
+MoE files are huge to download and need a lot of RAM and VRAM just to load, even though the inference itself is cheap.
+A 14B dense model fits easily on a 16GB GPU.
+A 200B MoE doesn't, no matter how few active parameters it claims.

 Base vs instruct

-- Base.
-Trained only on next-token prediction.
-It completes text.
-Ask it "What is 2+2?" and it might respond with another question, or with the next sentence in a textbook.
+Base is trained only on next-token prediction.
+It completes text, nothing more.
+Ask it "What is 2+2?" and it might fire back another question, or just continue with the next sentence from some textbook.
 Base models are for research and fine-tuning, not chat.

-- Instruct (or "Chat", "IT").
-The base model further trained to follow instructions and have conversations.
+Instruct (sometimes "Chat" or "IT") is the base model trained further to follow instructions and hold a conversation.
 This is what you want 99% of the time.

-Filenames usually include the suffix: Llama-3.1-8B-Instruct, Qwen2.5-3B-Instruct.
-If a model name has no suffix, check the card.
-Using a base model when you wanted instruct is the most common "why is this thing not following my prompt" mistake new users hit.
+The filename usually tells you: Llama-3.1-8B-Instruct, Qwen2.5-3B-Instruct.
+No suffix?
+Check the card.
+Reaching for a base model when you wanted instruct is the most common "why is this thing ignoring my prompt" mistake new users run into.

 Tokens and the tokenizer

 A token is the unit a model reads and writes.
-Not a character, not a word , a chunk in between.
-For English:
+Not a character, not a word, something in between.
+For English, the rough conversions are worth memorizing:

 - 1 token ≈ 4 characters